Butterscotch Poke Cake

 🥄 Equipment

-You’ll only need a few simple pieces of kitchen equipment to make this recipe.
+You’ll only need a few basic kitchen tools to make this recipe.

 • Measuring cups and spoons